-Half of the states expected to have enough of a financial cushion to cover nearly 30 days of operating expenses at the end of fiscal year 2013.
-Although states are restoring the reserves and balances that were tapped during the Great Recession, the median number of days was still 11 short of its pre-recession level.
+Half of the states expected to have enough of a financial cushion to cover at least 23 days of operating expenses by the end of fiscal year 2014, a partial rebound from levels before the Great Recession.

 Most Days of Operating Expenses in Reserve, FY 2013